What is HRIS Software?

 What do you use HRIS software for?

-An HRIS solution comprises many features, configurable to your organization’s size, the complexity of your payroll and HR systems, and particular needs.
-Here are a few essential functionalities an HRIS system provides:
+An HCM solution comprises many features, configurable to your organization’s size, the complexity of your HR and payroll systems, and particular needs.
+Here are a few essential functionalities an HCM system provides:

 • Recruitment: Manage the recruitment process, from interviews to managing job descriptions, using an applicant tracking system (ATS)